How Browsers Evaluate Same-Origin Policy: Preflight Validation & SOP Debugging

 });

-The X-Custom-Auth header and credentials: 'include' flag force a preflight.
+The X-Custom-Auth header is non-safelisted and forces a preflight.
 The browser blocks execution until the OPTIONS response explicitly authorizes both the origin and the custom header.

 Console Error Decoding & Root Cause Analysis